yusufklncc/Hackintosh-for-All-Computers/tools/README.md

   cannot be used."* This EFI injects community kexts, and the AMD configs patch the kernel.

-Worth knowing: because `SecureBootModel` is `Disabled`, `FixupAppleEfiImages` becomes relevant.
-The manual says that quirk *"is required to load Mac OS X 10.4 to macOS 10.12, and is required for all newer macOS when SecureBootModel is set to Disabled"* - on stricter image loaders, which explicitly includes OpenDuet, the Legacy BIOS path this repository supports.
-All 179 configs set it to `false`, while OpenCore's own 1.0.5 `Sample.plist` sets it to `true`.
-Not changed; recorded so the choice can be a deliberate one.
+Because `SecureBootModel` is `Disabled`, `FixupAppleEfiImages` matters.
+The
+manual: that quirk *"is required to load Mac OS X 10.4 to macOS 10.12, and is required for all newer macOS when SecureBootModel is set to Disabled"* - on stricter image loaders, a list that explicitly includes OpenDuet, the Legacy BIOS path this repository supports.
+It is now `true` in all 179 configs, matching OpenCore's own `Sample.plist`.

+Its Note 3 - pre-processing in memory is incompatible with UEFI Secure Boot - does not apply here: the BIOS section of the main README already has users turn UEFI Secure Boot off, on both Intel and AMD.

+Enabling it also lowered the OpenCore floor.
+The key now matches Sample.plist and so leaves `base.toml` entirely, which is what a version-portable profile set is supposed to do: the floor moved from 0.9.6 to 0.8.7 without anyone editing a version number.

 ## The gate